arskanov/ESP32-payments/README.md

 ## How to use
-`web` contains the code for the payment webpage, you can find it hosted on github pages here https://arskanov.github.io/ESP32-payments/web/
+`web` contains the code for the payment webpage, you can find the current version hosted on github pages here https://arskanov.github.io/ESP32-payments/web/.
+However, no server-side logic can be hosted there.
+You'll need to host the site locally to test it for now.

 ### How to build for ESP32
 `firmware` contains ESP32 firmware.
 You'll need to add these to the components subdir: